First time living away from home. First time on the back of a horse

-Every year, freshman dormitory heads and other faculty leaders on campus collaborate on a program that aims to provide our newest students with the support, information, skills development, and community resources they need to succeed, thrive, and be happy in their new environment.
-At the heart of this holistic initiative is the hope that freshmen will come away with a deeper understanding of the values that underpin Thacher’s intentional community, a sense of what good, healthy decision-making looks like, and the knowledge that they are cared for, supported, and valued.
+Every year, ninth-grade dormitory heads and other faculty leaders on campus collaborate on a program that aims to provide our newest students with the support, information, skills development, and community resources they need to succeed, thrive, and be happy in their new environment.
+At the heart of this holistic initiative is the hope that ninth graders will come away with a deeper understanding of the values that underpin Thacher’s intentional community, a sense of what good, healthy decision-making looks like, and the knowledge that they are cared for, supported, and valued.

 Golden Trout Orientation

 Soon after arriving on campus, new students head to Golden Trout Camp

 in the Eastern Sierra for a week of camping and backpacking in the wilderness.
 Not only do they learn the basics of backpacking, outdoor navigation, and wilderness safety and survival, but small groups engage in activities designed to build relationships, trust, and confidence.
 Dialogues in which students share stories about their own culture and background or discuss what it means to act with honor, fairness, kindness, and truth in their everyday lives help jumpstart the process.

 Ninth-Grade Skills Class

 Back on campus, ninth graders meet once a week for their skills class, which is led by the two faculty heads of the ninth-grade dorms

 .
 Other faculty members with certain expertises or perspectives also stop by to share their insight during relevant sessions.

 Topics and issues covered often include: helping the students connect with and learn about each other; honing study and organizational skills; outlining School rules and expectations; understanding Thacher’s Honor Code